savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

 This plugin supplies a Liquid tag to insert a `<picture>` element, which allows the browser to choose the most appropriate image from an array of sizes.
-Since our sites are viewed on so many different devices, we need to send these devices images that make sense - loading a huge image meant for a large retina screen on a tiny mobile phone is just a waste of time and resources.
+Since our sites are viewed on so many different devices, we need to send these devices images that make sense — loading a huge image meant for a large retina screen on a tiny mobile phone is a waste of time and resources.
 The Liquid tag provided by the plugin is much simpler than typing out all the `<picture>` markup, and the plugin also generates the differently sized images based on some simple config.
-Since the `<picture>` element has very low browser support at this time, [Picturefill](https://github.com/scottjehl/picturefill) is used as a polyfill, meaning the resulting markup will work on all modern browsers.
+Since the `<picture>` element has very low browser support at this time, [Picturefill](https://github.com/scottjehl/picturefill) is used as a polyfill, meaning the resulting markup will work in all modern browsers.

 But wait - how can we use a Jekyll plugin while we're hosting our site on GitHub Pages?
 GitHub Pages only allows